LEMON: A Large Endoscopic MONocular Dataset and Foundation Model for Perception in Surgical Settings: Experiments

 \subsection{Leaderboard}

 We benchmarked state-of-the-art video classification models on LEMON (Table~\ref{tab:leaderboard}), including SlowFast~\cite{Feichtenhofer2019SlowFastRecognition}, TimeSformer~\cite{Bertasius2021IsUnderstanding}, MViTv2~\cite{Li2022MViTv2:Detection} and Video Swin Transformer~\cite{Liu2022VideoTransformer}.
 Leveraging the robust representations extracted from LemonFM, our video classification model, LemonFM-Vid (Sec.~\ref{sec:LemonFM-vid}), improved multi‑label procedure classification by 6.4pp mAP over all leading models and matched the top performance of the Video Swin Transformer on the binary surgery type classification task.
-The incorporation of frame-level features extracted by LemonFM, in conjunction with the weighted feature embeddings informed by frame typicality, led to substantial performance gains, underscoring the value of LemonFM for surgical video analysis tasks.
-Nonetheless, the mAP score of 57.8\% achieved by LemonFM-Vid (the top performer method) highlights the challenges associated with our newly proposed procedure type video classification task, underscoring the need for continued innovation in this area.
+The incorporation of frame-level features extracted by LemonFM, in conjunction with the weighted feature embeddings informed by our frame typicality (Eq.~\ref{eq:typicality}), led to substantial performance gains, underscoring the value of LemonFM for surgical video analysis tasks.
+Nonetheless, the mAP score of 57.8\% achieved by LemonFM-Vid (the top performing method) highlights the challenges associated with our newly proposed procedure type video classification task.
+Our review of LemonFM-Vid predictions shows these confusions are not random, but primarily occur between anatomically adjacent procedures or those that share instruments, such as myomectomy and hysterectomy.
+This underscores the need for continued innovation to resolve these specific visual ambiguities.